CaPSURE™

 • satisfaction with medical care

 CaPSURE™ research findings have expanded knowledge of prostate cancer risk prediction, diagnostic trends, treatment patterns, outcomes and quality of life.
-CaPSURE™ investigators have published more than 125 articles in peer-reviewed journals and presented over 200 papers at professional conferences.
-Residents, medical students and fellows have authored many of the publications under the direction of senior investigators.
+CaPSURE™ investigators have published more than 200 articles in peer-reviewed journals and presented hundreds of papers at professional conferences.
+Fellows, residents, and medical students, both at UCSF and at outside institutions, have authored many of the publications under the direction of senior investigators.
 The experience gained by these junior investigators has helped to shape and accomplish career goals.

-If your urology practice is interested in becoming a core research CaPSURE™ site, please contact Jeanette Broering, RN, MS, MPH Director of Data Procurement and Quality Assurance.
+If your urology practice is interested in becoming a core research CaPSURE™ site, please contact Jeanette Broering, PhD, MPH, RN Director of Data Procurement and Quality Assurance.

 The CaPSURE™ study is funded and coordinated by the UCSF Department of Urology.